 We all run our separate lives carrying different problems that could potentially affect us getting a mortgage.
-Here at Hullmoneyman, your Local Expert Mortgage Broker in Hull, there is rarely a situation that we haven’t come across before.
+Here at Hullmoneyman, your expert Mortgage Broker in Hull, there is rarely a situation that we haven’t come across before.
 So, we would love to help you through these complex situations, here’s a look at some factors that you could encounter whilst trying to getting a mortgage:

 It is extremely unlikely that you will be turned down a mortgage due to childcare costs.
 However, childcare is very expensive so you will be granted a lower mortgage amount than competitors who hold the same income but do not have children.

-Occasionally, Lenders will take things like child benefit and other state benefits into account.
+Occasionally, lenders will take things like child benefit and other state benefits into account.
 We find that this can sometimes squeeze up the maximum allowance.

 No one expects to separate or divorce from a partner when buying a home together.
 All too often it does happen though and when it does, the family finances need to be re-organised.

 We often get asked the same questions regarding divorce and separation mortgage advice:

 1. How do I remove my ex’s name from my mortgage?

 2. Can I remove my name from my ex’s mortgage?

 3. Am I allowed to have 2 mortgages?

 You can do all of these, but it can be difficult without help from an expert Mortgage Advisor in Hull, like us – Hullmoneyman.
 We also know how hard this time can be, so we aim to make the process run as smooth as possible, relieving you from all the stress.